GrimyOps/lens-coding-public/README.md

 - **Traceable** — reasoning can be audited against constraints and evidence
 - **Containable** — high-risk overreach is reduced before execution

-When constraints or evidence are weak, Lens Coding degrades gracefully rather than forcing false certainty.
+When constraints or evidence are weak, Lens Coding **degrades gracefully** rather than forcing false confidence.

 This prevents:
 - Confident but indefensible recommendations